MicrosoftDocs/fabric-docs/docs/cicd/best-practices-cicd.md

 To duplicate an item in a Git repository:

 1. Copy the entire item directory.
-1. Change the logical ID to something unique for that connected workspace.
+1. Change the logicalId to something unique for that connected workspace.
 1. Change the display name to differentiate it from the original item and to avoid duplicate display name error.
+1. If necessary, update the logicalId and display names in any dependencies.

 ## Test